 Ministers in Scotland, Wales and Northern Ireland will consider the plans separately before deciding whether they wish to adopt them.

 How to make a cosmetic surgery negligence claim

 Patients who are affected by cosmetic surgery negligence can still pursue compensation in the same way as before the new plans were announced.

 Anyone who suffers as a result of their surgeon’s negligence may be eligible to make a compensation claim.
 This could address any physical distress caused by the error, as well as the financial inconvenience involved in any follow-up procedures to correct the damage.

 Sheldon Davidson Solicitors will review all aspects of your case to determine the likely success of your claim, and we will then act on your behalf to ensure you receive the maximum possible compensation for your injuries.
-Contact our team today to find out if we can help you with your case.
+Contact our team of personal inury solicitors to find out if we can help you with your case.

 I would like to thank you so much for all the hard work that you put into my case which was complex and challenging.
 You were always professional, polite, and efficient but also had that human touch which was most welcome, especially when having to discuss personal medical information.